Cuckoo Broadband - the Broadband Genie review

 It’s not the most expensive fibre optic service in this speed tier, and its rolling-monthly contract is very flexible, letting you cancel at any time without penalty.
 And going by the many positive reviews, it appears to offer exceptional customer service, which goes a long way toward making up for any savings you might get with cheaper providers.

-There is a £60 setup fee, which is expensive compared to deals with long-term contracts, but that is in line with other no-contract deals, all of which require upfront fees.
+There is a £60 setup fee, which is expensive compared to packages with long-term contracts, but that is in line with other no-contract deals, all of which require upfront fees.

 Cuckoo Broadband features and extras